karanveersp/job-runner/design.md

 It is responsible for
 - Accepting new jobs for concurrent job execution using a worker pool.
 - Persisting job metadata and outputs for each submitted job.
-  - Job ID is a 5 character GUID
+  - Job ID is an `int64` value that is set from an incrementing `atomic.Int64` to guarantee uniqueness.
+When creating a new Job value, the manager adds to the atomic int, and assigns the new value as the id.
   - Job output is stored in a `bytes.Buffer`
 - Updating the job status appropriately
   - `pending` for jobs accepted but not started